ashishnitk/AzureB2C/AppCreationScripts/Steps.md

     npm start
 ```

-## Explore the sample

-> Explain how to explore the sample.
-> Insert a screenshot of the client application.

-> :information_source: Did the sample not work for you as expected?
-Then please reach out to us using the [GitHub Issues](../../../issues) page.

-> :information_source: if you believe your issue is with the B2C service itself rather than with the sample, please file a support ticket with the B2C team by following the instructions [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/support-options).

 ## We'd love your feedback!

 Were we successful in addressing your learning objective?
 Consider taking a moment to [share your experience with us](Enter_Survey_Form_Link).